 The bona fide exhibitor must own ALL animals.
-NOT BY THE FAMILY: THIS INCLUDES 4-H GROUP CLASSES: two entries may be considered per class only if both animals are bred and owned by the exhibitor. the second animal must be shown by another 4-H member.
+NOT BY THE FAMILY: THIS INCLUDES 4-H GROUP CLASSES: two entries may be considered per class only if both animals are bred and owned by the exhibitor, the second animal must be shown by another 4-H member.
 Cattle may either be owned or non-owned - must fit under either A or B.

-- A. All owned cattle must be personally owned and registered to the youth exhibitor as well as cared for by that exhibitor by no later than June 1st of the current year.
-Dual ownership or syndication are not allowed. - B. All non-owned cattle must be designated in the youth exhibitor's name and cared for by that exhibitor no later than June 1st of the current year.
-Non-ownership is not available to youth already owning registered dairy cattle.
+- A. All owned cattle must be owned and registered to a youth exhibitor as well as cared for by that exhibitor by no later than June 1st of the current year.
+Dual ownership or syndication are now allowed as long as all listed owners are 4-H members.
+This differs from state level rules. - B. All non-owned cattle must be designated in the youth exhibitor's name and cared for by that exhibitor no later than June 15th of the current year.
+Non-ownership is not available to youth already owning dairy cattle.
 A non-ownership certificate properly filled out and available from the Cooperative Extension Office, must be supplied along with registration papers.
-Youth are limited to two non-owned animals.
+Youth are limited to two non-owned animals and may show two non-owned animals.
 Dual designation of one animal is not permitted.